“The aim of our studies is not just to know what virtue is, but to become good”

 Students are rewarded throughout their time at Droylsden Academy for demonstrating strong character development.
 For instance, a student may show service by helping others in an organised community event or they may participate in a school production or sporting fixture.
 Likewise, a student may demonstrate great learning by making strong academic progress in a range of subjects, or they may show leadership by organising and leading other students in an activity.

-A full overview of ways in which students can develop their character can be found in the back of each student planner.
+Students in years 7 and 8 are given a portfolio in which there is an overview of the ways that students can develop their character.
 Under each of the Four Character Pillars there is a menu of suggested activities that students can complete to develop a particular character trait.
 The range of activities are designed to allow student personalisation so that each and every student can be successful in meeting the criteria to show strong character development.

 Firstly, and most importantly, it is each student’s responsibility to record and evidence successful completion of tasks and activities related to each of the Four Character Pillars.
 Completion of activities and tasks will be verified by members of staff, usually a subject teacher, the Form Tutor or Head of Year.
 This will encourage student independence and provide each student with ownership of their achievements.
-Students have a section in the back of their planners to evidence completion of various tasks and activities.
+Students have a section in the back of their planners and in their portfolio to evidence completion of various tasks and activities

 Activities and tasks can be completed independently, through lessons or extra-curricular activities, or beyond the classroom at home or in the holidays.
 Although the options are broad, they are not exclusive.
-There are likely to be activities that students may consider successfully demonstrate strong character development in one of the Four Pillars that are not shown in the suggested activities or tasks.
-Each will be considered on its merit and students are able to book an appointment to discuss this with Mr Jackson, Mr Frost or Mrs Arnold.
+There are likely to be activities that students may consider successfully demonstrate strong character development in one of the Four Pillars that are not shown in the suggested activities or tasks; in this instance each will be considered on its merit.

 Successful completion of activities related to any of the Four Character Pillars will earn students an enamel badge to wear on their uniform.
 There are three levels of achievement for each of the Character Pillars, with each one having gradually more challenging completion criteria: